 2. Get the Area Ready

-Once the area is clear of other people, try to clear any of the tree-felling work area.
+Once the area is clear of other people, try to clear any of the tree-felling work areas.
 You should plan ahead of time which direction the tree will fall, and get rid of any brush or debris around the tree so it won’t snap and spin away dangerously.

 3. Make the First Cut